JihadWael099/Graphics-Project-/README.md

 # Graphics-Project-
+C#
-simple windous application to draw  simple shapes using grahical algorithm like DDA and midpoint algorithm
+simple windous application to draw  simple shapes using grahical algorithm like DDA and Midpoint Algorithm